‘An epic for the ages’—Tony Medina, author of I Am Alfonso Jones

 “I read storybooks to my son and then watched him grow up loving science and reading all kinds of fantasy and myths that were great but were divorced from African history and culture,” said Iverem.
 “I am excited to see Olokun of the Galaxy be a story that gives children a narrative that combines historical fact and fantasy, educates about protecting Earth and explores mysteries of the universe.”

-Olokun of the Galaxy hardback and e-book available for sale online and in stores November 2017 in time for the holidays.
+Olokun of the Galaxy hardback and e-book available for sale online and in stores.
 Published by Seeing Black Press and distributed by Ingram with more than over 39,000 bookstores, online retailers, libraries, and schools.

 TO BUY THE BOOK